Carthage College: Athletics

 In men's volleyball, Carthage became a founding member of the single-sport Continental Volleyball Conference (CVC) in 2011.
 In 2014, the CVC amicably split along regional lines, with Carthage and the CVC's other Midwestern members forming the Midwest Collegiate Volleyball League.
 The team then moved into the CCIW once the conference began sponsoring men's volleyball in 2020.

 In women's water polo, Carthage is a member of the single-sport Collegiate Water Polo Association Division III Conference since the team's inception in 2010.

-Carthage competes in 28 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, lacrosse, soccer, swimming & diving, tennis, track & field, volleyball and wrestling; while women's sports include basketball, bowling, cross country, golf, lacrosse, soccer, softball, swimming & diving, tennis, track & field, volleyball, water polo and wrestling.
 In the spring of 2021, Carthage announced the creation of an e-sports team as a varsity sport.

 Over a third of Carthage students are involved in varsity intercollegiate athletics, and another third participate in the many intramural and club sports offered.
 Club sports include men's bowling, and co-ed curling and ice hockey.